mariusschulz/jQuery.passwordStrength/Readme.md

   - the usage of at least one **number**, and
   - the usage of at least one **symbol**.

-The plugin's `secureStrength` property contains the score that you want to treat as secure.
+The plugin's `secureStrength` property contains the score that you consider secure.
-To determine the password strength, the algorithm computes how many percent of the secure strength a user reached and assigns one of the following five classes to the password strength indicator display element:
+To determine the password strength, the algorithm computes how many percent of the secure strength a user reached and assigns one of the following five classes to the password strength indicator display element accordingly:

   - *very-weak*
   - *weak*